BryceCanyonCounty/bcc-wagons/README.md

 - Blips can change color reflecting if shop is open, closed or job locked
 - Shop access can be limited by job and jobgrade
 - Wagons can be returned at any shop location via prompt
+- Return your wagon when afield by using the target menu
 - Give your wagon a special name at purchase time (rename wagon using the menu)
 - Set a max number of wagons per player in the config
 - Distance-based NPC spawns

 #### Commands
 - Command `/wagonEnter` if you have trouble getting to your wagon
-- Command `/wagonReturn` to return wagon when away from a shop
+- Command `/wagonReturn` to return wagon when away from a shop (if enabled in config)

 #### Dependencies